Tips on how to manage your horse's diet to avoid ulcer development.

 Horses have evolved to eat a natural diet, not only is it cost effective but also far healthier for your horse?
 The most important part of feeding your horse is to maintain health and wellbeing and also be in complete control.
 Therefore feeding a pre-mix feed or pellet is not recommended as these types of feeds do not take into consideration the biochemical individuality of each horse.
 It also does not take into consideration the type of horse, temperament, workload, environmental effects etc. Fast Food for horses is not the ideal, you are unable to alter the bag of feed, you can not increase or decrease the contents, and there is no guarantee that every dipper of feed will be the same.

-Feeding a prepared feed is up to 3 times more expensive than feeding a simple natural diet which may contain hays, chaffs, oats and one of our daily formulas.
+Feeding a prepared feed is up to 3 times more expensive than feeding a simple natural diet, such as the Harrys Choice range, which is currently the only 100% natural complete feed available add one of our daily formulas and you good to go.
 Take the Hi Form challenge and find out how easy and simple it really is to feed your horse.
 You will not look back or change your way of feeding once you have changed to a natural diet.
 Take back the reins of feeding and be in complete control, your horse’s health depends on you.

 Horses have unique digestive systems that are designed to process good-quality forages.
 In order to feed our horses properly to meet their maintenance, work, growth and reproduction requirements, we must have an understanding of the equine digestive tract and horse feeds.

 As you can see, a horse’s stomach makes up only a small portion of the entire digestive tract.
 This small stomach is designed to continuously process small amounts of forage and feed.
 When horses are fed large meals, many digestive disorders--such as colic, founder, ulcers, and tying-up--can result.